-Cooking is an art and even the most successful artists (chefs) sometimes miscalculate the amount of ingredients to use in a dish.
+Cooking is an art; even the most successful artists (chefs) sometimes miscalculate the amount of ingredients to use in a dish.
 It’s easy to correct the taste if it’s lacking some ingredients but removing the excess of any ingredient, especially spice, can be tricky.

 The good news is you don’t necessarily need to scrap the entire meal if it’s too spicy.
 There are multiple ways to fix your recipe.
 Keep reading to learn how to make something less spicy.